FerAiwa/FerAiwa.github.io/README.md

  Latest: 28/02/2019
  * New feature: ← button.
  * Keydown functionality is now fully implemented.
- * Display now properly displays long string of numbers without breaking the UI.
+ * Display now properly shows long string of numbers without breaking the UI.
  * Added contact information to the HTML file.

   27/02/2019